What Are Enuresis and Encopresis?

 - Dry bed training with a urine alarm for treating bedwetting.
 This approach involves having the child wake up in the night on a bathroom schedule and using an alarm to wake the child up if an accident happens.
 It is also important to praise the child when they stay dry!

-Listed below are some ways parents and caregivers can help.
+Here are some ways parents and caregivers can help.
 See a psychologist for more support in using these:

 - Reduce shame: When children poop and pee in inappropriate places such as their pants, they frequently feel shame and embarrassment.
 Parents may accidentally add to these feelings by showing their frustration, anger, or disappointment towards the child when accidents occur.
-This shame and embarrassment can lead to children having more difficulty with using the toilet.
+This shame and embarrassment can lead children to have more difficulty with using the toilet.
 Talking about the issue in a way that externalizes the toileting difficulties (e.g., “That tricky poop is causing us some problems, isn’t it?”) helps to take the blame off of the child.

 - Help your child identify their need to go: We know that our bodies give us clues when we need to pee or poop.
 Children with enuresis or encopresis may not notice these.
 We can help by pointing out these signs to children in a clear, non-judgmental way.
 For example, saying, “Your legs are crossed.
 That might mean you need to pee.
 Let’s go!”